IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 > [!IMPORTANT]
 > At this point, we have to clarify an important difference: we distinguish the SonarQube *rules* that we actually add to the plugin, and the detection *rules* (defined [earlier](#the-detection-rules)) that are rules written with our high level syntax and conforming to the `IDetectionRule` interface.
 >
-> In our plugin architecture, we make the choice to define a **single** SonarQube rule per language, that contains the logic of all detection rules.
+> In our plugin architecture, we make the choice to define a **single** SonarQube rule per language, which contains the logic of all detection rules.
 This rule extends a language-specific class defined by your sonar analyzer API, like `IssuableSubscriptionVisitor` in Java or `PythonVisitorCheck` in Python.
-> We will later call it the *visitor* class, as it enables to implement functions that are called upon the visitation of a some AST nodes.
+> We will later call it the *visitor* class, as it enables to implement functions which are called upon the visitation of a some AST nodes.
 >
-> This means that on the SonarQube UI, we see only one (meaningless) rule that reports any kind of cryptography finding.
+> This means that on the SonarQube UI, we see only one rule per language, which reports all the cryptography findings.
 The actual precise information should instead be exported through the `output` module, like we currently do with the CBOM.

 We now explain with a bit more detail what the usual extension points are.